matrostik/teachme.mvc.net/README.md

 <p>
 <b>TeachMe Info</b><br>
 TeachMe is a platform for everyone who wants to learn or needs help with studying.
 This application allows you to look for a teacher in your area and get recommendations for him.
-Our project allows you to do it throgh facebook so you don`t need registration on one-more-social-site
 </p>

 <p>